migopp/just-enough-cpp/exercises/08_copying_moving/README.md

 Simply put, if `Foo` has a custom destructor, or any of the copy/move constructors/assignment operators, a class `Bar` (which has a `Foo` as a data member) does _not_ need to have a custom destructor, or any of the copy/move constructors/assignment operators to accommodate the `Foo` member.
 All of these semantics are already captured within `Foo`.

 TLDR; don't write code you don't have to.

+## Exercise

+Check out `BadIntVec.h` and `BadIntVec.cpp`.
+This is _not_ a complete implementation of a vector (dynamic array).
+For one, it only works for `int` types.
+Another thing, it doesn't implement any of the correct API.
+Don't worry about these things.

+Implement the special member functions, taking great care to consider proper copy/move semantics.
+You can run `make biv` to run the code.
+Feel free to play around with it.
+You can check my solution in the `solutions/` directory.

 [^1]: https://en.cppreference.com/w/cpp/language/rule_of_three.html